 Joe is a projection and lighting designer for live performance and events.

 His work as Projection Designer includes The Hard Problem for Quantum Theatre and All Quiet on the Western Front for Prime Stage Theatre.
 Previous work includes The Christians for Kinetic Theatre, The Perks of Being a Wallflower, 1984 and The Giver for Prime Stage Theatre; The Who’s Tommy at the Pittsburgh Playhouse; and Hair, the world premiere of Aglaonike’s Tiger, Nine, Big Fish, and Avenue Q for University of Pittsburgh Stages.

-He was selected as the Student Winner in a contest sponsored by USITT and internationally renowned Lighting and Video Designer Tupac Martir to projection map the Iglesia De Santo Domingo in Cartagena, Columbia; he will be traveling to Columbia in 2018.
+He was selected as the Student Winner in a contest sponsored by USITT and internationally renowned Lighting and Video Designer Tupac Martir to projection map the Iglesia De Santo Domingo in Cartagena, Columbia; he will travel to Colombia in 2018.